Piotr72us/employee-tracker/README.md

 This application is covered under the MIT license.

 ## Contributing
 If you would like to contribute to this project, please let me know.
-Contact info down below.
+Contact info below.

 ## Test
 Testing framework used: To be developed.